 Scoring Criteria Maximum Points

-A. Project Rationale and Need Up to 100
+Α. Project Rationale and Need Up to 100

 A1 Promotion of enrollment growth, retention, and degree production 30

 A2 Impact on education and workforce needs in local and regional economies 20

 A3 Alignment with institutional mission and advancement of the institution's strategic plan 20

 A4 Facilities assessment for determining project need 20

-A5 Supports online education 10
+A5 Supports on campus and off-campus instruction 10

-B. Energy and Sustainability Up to 45
+В. Energy and Sustainability Up to 45

 B1 Energy Assessment or Audit 15

 B2 Operational Cost Reduction 15

-В3 Support of Executive Order 2019-003 15
+B3 Support of Executive Order 2019-003 15

 C. Stewardship Up to 80

 C1 Preparation of Project Estimates 15

 C2 FCI or NAV reduction 15

 C3 Use of Building Repair and Renewal (BRR) 15

 C4 Maintenance Costs Reduction 15

 C5 Health, safety, and security issues (including ADA) 20

 Total Possible Points 225